AETHONLABS/aethon-labs/WHITEPAPER.md

 Yield(t) = BaseRate * log(1 + Days_Staked)
 ```
 **Plain Explanation:**
-The longer you stake, the more tokens you earn—but rewards grow slower over time to keep things fair.
+The longer you stake, the more tokens you earn but rewards grow slower over time to keep things fair.

 ## 4. Tokenomics ($AETH)